“Build vs. buy” is the wrong question

 “We haven’t started building yet”

-This pattern plays out in a lot of organizations.
-The demo and top-of-funnel automation both work, but the moment complexity increases (mid-funnel orchestration, multi-touch plays, account-level prioritization across a full pipeline), the system stalls.
-And that’s not because the team isn't capable, but because the problems that matter most require data and pattern recognition that no internal build accumulates quickly.
+The pattern plays out the same way in a lot of organizations.
+The demo and top-of-funnel automation both work, but the moment things get more complex (i.e. orchestrating across a full pipeline, running multi-touch plays, deciding which accounts matter most this week) the system stalls.
+Not because the team isn't capable, but because the problems that matter most require a foundation that takes years to build right.

-What Rox brings on day one is the head start, with a context graph built across hundreds of revenue organizations, a framework library trained on thousands of deal cycles, and a production-hardened agent runtime tested against the edge cases that only surface at scale.
-That's years of compounding architecture and data that can't be replicated from scratch, regardless of how strong your team is.
+What Rox brings on day one is that foundation, already built across hundreds of revenue organizations, plus a library of patterns learned from thousands of deal cycles that tells agents not just how to act, but what actually works.
+That's years of accumulating work that can't be replicated from scratch, regardless of how strong your team is.

 "We're already building something internally"

 This is the more common conversation in large enterprise accounts, and the more delicate one.
-Internal teams are building the infrastructure layer, which is the right call.
-The warehouse schemas, the internal integrations, the proprietary signals unique to the business should all stay internal.
+Internal teams are building the first layer (getting their data into one place) which is the right call.
+How your data is structured, your internal integrations, the signals unique to your business should all stay internal.
 That work is yours and should stay yours.

 The conversation to have is about scope, not competition.
 The internal team owns the foundation.
 Rox is the intelligence layer that plugs into it.
 Same timeline, but the agents running on top of it actually know what to do.
 Cloud Software Group, a $4B portfolio company running $800M in renewals on Rox today, made exactly that call.